talapallikaran/voting-app-assignment/README.md

-# Voting application asignment
+# Voting application assignment

-Initial setup commits
+Designed the layout with the static structure.